Psalms For Life

 or punish me in your wrath.

-because even my bones shudder
+because even my bones shake with terror.

-And you, YHWH—how long?
+while you, YHWH—how long?

-for the sake of your unfailing love!
+Rescue me for the sake of your unfailing love.

 my pillow awash with me